-Last week when I was sick with the flu, I was desperately craving these Easy Herb Parmesan Dinner Rolls to eat with a huge bowl of vegetable soup.
-Not only are these crazy easy to throw together, they smell ohhhhhh sooooo heavenly while they’re baking!
+Last week when I wasn’t feeling very well, I was desperately craving delicious bread to eat with a huge bowl of vegetable beef soup.
+Not only are these rolls crazy easy to throw together, they smell oh so heavenly while they’re baking!

 I just had to share this recipe with you before Easter because I realize everyone doesn’t have the time to make bread from scratch.
 And if you’re feeling under the weather like I was, there’s no way you’re going to feel like kneading dough!

-These dinner rolls are perfectly seasoned with a few staple herbs you probably already have on-hand.
+These dinner rolls are deliciously seasoned with a few staple herbs you probably already have on-hand.

 And the shortcut???